Disaster Zone Incentives & Hurricane Tax Relief Credit

 Knowing your Options

-The tax credits for businesses affected by hurricanes and wildfires can be material, depending on a number of quantitative and qualitative factors.
+The tax credits for businesses affected by hurricanes and wildfires and other disasters can be material, depending on a number of quantitative and qualitative factors.

 Beyond the Legislation

-Possible metrics for measuring operability include (compared to pre-Hurricane levels):
+Possible metrics for measuring operability include (compared to pre-disaster levels):

 • Sales volume